 Your gift will not become clutter if it is just what the person wanted, and will really use or enjoy!
 What are their hobbies?
 Do they have a wish list?
 Ask them to make one.
 (Don’t forget to follow proper wish list etiquette!)
 Ask their parent or significant other for ideas.
 Pay attention to what they say and do in the days and weeks preceding a gift-giving occasion.
 Jot down the gift ideas that occur to you so you won’t have to remember them later.

-What are YOUR favorite clutter-free gifts?
+What are YOUR favorite clutter-free gift ideas?

 Please share with us in the comments below!